ENG 099 — Basic Writing Workshop - Nancy Armstrong

 - Easeful death: is there a case for assisted dying?

 - Images That Injure Pictorial Stereotypes In The Media

 Many more electronic books will appear in your results for most subject searches you do in the Library's Torofind online catalog.

-To find journal articles on a particular topic, use a special index called an online database.
+To find journal articles on a particular topic, we use a special index called an online database.

-Terms you should know before you search in online databases:
+Terms you should know before you search online databases: